 B All courses-The swimmers shall line up in the water facing the starting end with both hands placed on the gutter or on the starting grips.
-Prior to the command "Take your mark," and until the feet leave the wall at the starting signal, the swimmers' feet including the toes shall be placed under the surface of the water.
-Standing in or on the gutter or curling the toes over the lip of the gutter is not permitted at any time before the start.
+Standing in or on the gutter or placing the toes over the lip of the gutter or bending the toes over the lip of the gutter before or after the start is prohibited.
 A backstroke starting block may not be used.